Loading...

 Specific Heat Problems with Answers

-If $m$ kilogram of a substance absorbs $Q$ joules of heat energy from a heat source and its temperature changes by $\Delta T=T_{final}-T_{initial}$, then its specific heat capacity is found by the following formula \[c=\frac{Q}{m\Delta T}\] This equation is only applicable when there is a temperature change in substance.
+If $m$ kilogram of a substance absorbs $Q$ joules of heat energy from a heat source and its temperature changes by $\Delta T=T_{final}-T_{initial}$, then its specific heat capacity is found by the following formula \[c=\frac{Q}{m\Delta T}\] This equation applies only when there is a temperature change.

 Problems involving phase change are excluded from using this equation.
 Refer to the following pages for them: